RobustoFramework/Multi-platform-Multi-board/README.md

 # Multi-platform, multi-board and PlatformIO

 One of the many great things about PlatformIO is its ability to have projects
 that build and run on several platforms simultaneously.
-This project does this.
+This shows how this is done.

 It provides a starting point for those who need it and runs on:
 * Platforms